-- Each congregation, at every Annual Vestry Meeting, may elect, as an additional Lay Representative, one person who shall be between the ages of 16 and 25 as of the date of his or her election, and who shall serve for a one-year term. (new, 1992) - (iii) Each congregation, at every Annual Vestry Meeting, may elect a substitute Lay Representative, who shall be between the ages of 16 and 25 as of the date of his or her election, and who shall serve for a one-year term. (new, 1997) - (c) There shall be elected by each congregation one substitute Lay Representative and, where the rector deems it necessary, a second substitute may also be elected.
+- Each congregation, at every Annual Vestry Meeting, may elect, as an additional Lay Representative, one person who shall be between the ages of 16 and 25 as of the date of their election, and who shall serve for a one-year term. (new, 1992) - (iii) Each congregation, at every Annual Vestry Meeting, may elect a substitute Lay Representative, who shall be between the ages of 16 and 25 as of the date of their election, and who shall serve for a one-year term. (new, 1997)

+(c) There shall be elected by each congregation one substitute Lay Representative and, where the rector deems it necessary, a second substitute may also be elected.